ucsb/campus-cloud-docs/docs/bestpractices/close.md

 A request to close a Campus Cloud account is NOT completed until all Resources created by the Owner have been destroyed.
 A good indicator that this has been accomplished is the account charges are minimal ($5-20/mo).
 A nominal dollar amount per month is normal to maintain an account in the Landing Zone.

-:warning: IMPORTANT - once you CONFIRM your account for closure in step 4 below, you are confirming there is nothing in the account that you need and ALL resources, data, etc can be destroyed.
+⚠️ IMPORTANT - once you CONFIRM your account for closure in step 4 below, you are confirming there is nothing in the account that you need and ALL resources, data, etc can be destroyed.
 This is not a reversible process.
 There is no "undo".

 ### Procedure for Account Closure